 Development of a statewide, fish-tissue based HH-WQS for perfluorooctanesulfonic acid (PFOS) is needed to address the large number of Minnesota waters that are impaired for PFOS in fish tissue.
 PFOS is an industrial pollutant that builds up (bioaccumulates) in fish and other aquatic life; Minnesota has been monitoring the presence of PFOS in fish tissue for several years.

-The PFAS Blueprint (released in February 2021) identified development of this WQS as a longer term (more than two years out) need; a key reason is that effective, feasible methods to manage PFAS-contaminated water, biosolids, and other media are not yet available and are needed to broadly implement a WQS.
+The PFAS Blueprint (Feb.
+2021) identified development of this WQS as a longer term (more than two years out) need; a key reason is that effective, feasible methods to manage PFAS-contaminated water, biosolids, and other media are not yet available and are needed to broadly implement a WQS.
 MPCA developed a site-specific criteria (SSC) for PFOS in fish tissue for Lake Elmo and connected waterbodies, Bde Maka Ska and Pool 2 of the Mississippi River that was updated in 2020 and is available as a reference point; however, a WQS that applies statewide, as this WQS topic will, requires additional development and is required to go through formal peer review prior to entering rulemaking.

 Imidacloprid and Clothianidin – aquatic life